 Seminar 79: Nepal: Primary Health Care, Universal Health Coverage and Foreign Aid – 21 May

 Dr. Susan Heydon's (University of Otago) presentation will analyse a rural health aid project’s experiences of nearly 50 years and consider why health programmes may not be as successful as planned.
 Dr Phyllida Travis’s (WHO) presentation will reflect on current trends and challenges in effective development cooperation in health in Nepal.

 Seminar 80: South Africa: Primary Health Care as a Harbinger of Democracy – 25 June

-Dr. Vanessa Noble’s presentation examines the attempts to train medical students in PHC.
+Dr. Vanessa Noble’s (University of KwaZulu-Natal) presentation examines the attempts to train medical students in PHC.
 When these institutional efforts failed, the quest for PHC became largely associated with anti-apartheid “struggle” activists who worked to provide more equitable and accessible health care services for South Africa.
-Joseph Kutzin discuss the issue from the WHO perspective.
+Joseph Kutzin (WHO) discuss the issue from the WHO perspective.

 Seminar 82: The UK, NHS and Universal Health Coverage – 22 October

 Seminar 83: Civil registration: The anchor for Universal Health Coverage? – 19 November